 Southern Utah is a special place, and it's a point of pride among many visitors that they continue to carry a little bit of Utah with them wherever they go - in the form of sand.
 Since you're adding some of that always-with-you sand to your camping gear this year, it may as well be some unique pink sand from the wonderful Coral Pink Sand Dunes State Park in Kanab, UT.

-The Southwestern corner of Utah has a different personality than the rest of the area.
-While many of the National Parks and Monuments are increasingly restricted to busy viewpoints and designated trails, this part of Utah likes things a little more on the wild side.
-Kenab is filled with tour guides and rental companies offering helicopters, hummers, dirt bikes, jeeps, sand rails, and a slew of non-motorized fun as well.
+The southwestern corner of Utah has a different personality than the rest of the state.
+While many of the national parks and monuments are increasingly restricted to busy points of interest and designated trails, this part of Utah offers something a little more on the wild side.
+Kanab is filled with tour guides and rental companies offering adventure in the form of helicopters, hummers, dirt bikes, jeeps, sand rails, and a slew of non-motorized fun as well.

-The park and campground are open year round, and if quiet enjoyment of the dunes for hiking, nature, and photography are what you seek, we suggest winter and spring visits to the dunes.
-The motorheads start showing up in force around Spring Break.
-Nearby Kenab is full-featured with several options for dining, groceries, and fuel.
+The park and campground are open year-round, and if quiet enjoyment of the dunes for hiking, nature, and photography are what you seek, fall and winter are the best times to visits to the dunes.
+Multiple off-road enthusiasts begin showing up in force around Spring Break.
+Nearby Kanab has several options for dining, groceries, and fuel.

 No matter what time of year you visit Coral Pink Sand Dunes State Park, you are in for spectacular scenery and lots of outdoor fun, so pack up the motorhome and head over for your next RV vacation.